 Ruedin, Didier.
 2011.
 “Demographics of immigration: Switzerland.”
 SOM Working Paper 9: 1–19.
 [Full Paper]

 Ruedin, Didier.
 2010.
 “Why aren’t they there?
 Ethnic minorities in parliaments.”
 FORUM magazine 7: 55–7.
 [Full Paper]

 This package calculates agreement in ordered rating scales.
-It implements van der Eijk’s (2001) measure of agreement “A”, which can be used to describe agreement, consensus, or polarization among respondents.
+It implements various measures to describe agreement, consensus, or polarization among respondents., including van der Eijk’s (2001) measure of agreement “A”.

 Implementation of different measures of political representation, covering both descriptive representation (unordered groups) and substantive representation (issue positions).
 Includes functions to calculate individual representation scores.